 What is Memory Maker?

-Memory Maker is a photo service which enables you to store all photos taken by official Disney photographers, attractions photos and videos, magic shots and character dining photos.
+Disney World memory maker is a photo service which enables you to store all photos taken by official Disney photographers, attractions photos and videos, magic shots and character dining photos.

 In all of the parks you will see Disney photographers milling about.
 Sometimes there will be a queue and other times not.
 Ask for your photo to be taken and they will get a shot of you, your family in front of some of the great landmarks in the Disney parks.
 One of the most obvious location is in front of the castle in Magic Kingdom.
 We saw at least three photographers on Main Street in front of the castle.
 You will get different backgrounds and views depending on how many crowds you have behind you and the angle the photographer is using.